koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 * Name: codesigning-app (or anything else)
 * Who can use this application or access this API?: Accounts in this organizational directory only (Default Directory only - Single tenant)
 * Redirect URI: (leave as is)
-* Click "Create".
+* Click "Register".
 * Click on the app resource you've just created.
-* Note down the "Application (client) ID" for later usage.
+* Note down the "Application (client) ID" for later usage with signtool.
 * Go to "Certificates & secrets" (left menu).
 * Click "Client secrets" (top).
 * Click "New client secret".
 * Set "Expires" to the highest date possible.
 * Click "Add".
-* Note down the "Value", this is the secret for later usage.
+* Note down the "Value", this is the secret for later usage with signtool.

 #### 2.2.4.
 Granting code signing app permissions

 We will now grant our code signing app the right permissions:

-* Open the Code Signing resource.
+* Open the Trusted Signing resource.
 * Go to "Access control (IAM)" (left menu).
 * Click "Add" and "Add role assignment" (top).
-* Select "Code Signing Certificate Profile Signer".
+* Select "Trusted Signing Certificate Profile Signer".
 Next.
+* Leave "User, Group or Service principal" selected.
+Click on "+ Select Members".
 * Type in and select your app name (e.g. codesigning-app).
 * Keep clicking "Review + assign" until done.